East Cambs District Council owned moorings on the River Great Ouse, Ely

 The contractual terms you are agreeing to are:

-- you will pay a mooring charge if your vessel remains at the moorings for longer than 48 hours
+you will pay a mooring charge if your vessel remains at the moorings for longer than forty eight hours

-- you will pay a mooring charge where the vessel returns to the Councils moorings within 48 hours of leaving irrespective of the length of the original stay.
+you will pay a mooring charge where the vessel returns to the Councils moorings within forty eight hours of leaving irrespective of the length of the original stay.

 You are also accepting that camera equipment is in use on this site to record activity and that in the event of a chargeable incident being recorded the Council may request the registered owner’s details from the relevant Navigation Authority.